Third-generation programming language: Characteristics

 3GLs are much more machine-independent and more programmer-friendly.
 This includes features like improved support for aggregate data types, and expressing concepts in a way that favors the programmer, not the computer.
 A third generation language improves over a second-generation language by having the computer take care of non-essential details.
 3GLs are more abstract than previous generations of languages, and thus can be considered higher-level languages than their first- and second-generation counterparts.
 First introduced in the late 1950s, Fortran, ALGOL, and COBOL are examples of early 3GLs.

 Most popular general-purpose languages today, such as C, C++, C#, Java, BASIC and Pascal, are also third-generation languages, although each of these languages can be further subdivided into other categories based on other contemporary traits.
 Most 3GLs support structured programming.
 Many support object-oriented programming.
 Traits like these are more often used to describe a language rather than just being a 3GL.

-A programming language such as C, FORTRAN, or Pascal enables a programmer to write programs that are more or less independent from a particular type of computer.
+A 3GL enables a programmer to write programs that are more or less independent from a particular type of computer.
 Such languages are considered high-level because they are closer to human languages and further from machine languages, and hence require compilation or interpretation.
-In contrast, machine languages are considered as low-level because they are designed for and executed by physical hardware without further translation required.
+In contrast, machine languages are considered low-level because they are designed for and executed by physical hardware without further translation required.

 The main advantage of high-level languages over low-level languages is that they are easier to read, write, and maintain.
 Ultimately, programs written in a high-level language must be translated into machine language by a compiler or directly into behaviour by an interpreter.

 These programs could run on different machines (they are portable) so they were machine-independent.
 As new, more abstract languages have been developed, however, the concept of high- and low-level languages have become rather relative.
-Many of the early "high-level" languages are now considered relatively low-level in comparison to languages such as Python, Ruby, and Common Lisp, which have some features of fourth-generation programming languages.
+Many of the early "high-level" languages are now considered relatively low-level in comparison to languages such as Python, Ruby, and Common Lisp, which have some features of fourth-generation programming languages and were called very high-level programming languages in the 1990s.